JetBrains/datalore-configs/k8s/README.md

 with header `Authorization: <ADMIN_API_AUTH_TOKEN>` (token from 6.) and put your `license.key` in the request's body.

 **Note:** this requires defining `ADMIN_API_AUTH_TOKEN` environment variable, which **is not recommended**.

-## 5.3.
-Via file

-You can also provide your licenses as files to your Datalore installation.
-To do that you will need to define environment variable
-`LICENSE_PATHS` with the comma-separated paths to the files **inside the Datalore container**.

-**Note:** this way you will not be able to update your license or add extra users without restarting Datalore.